Why Basement Floors Stay Wet

 Hydrostatic Pressure From the Surrounding Soil

-Another major reason basement floors stay wet is hydrostatic pressure.
+Another major reason basement floors stay wet is hydrostatic pressure around the foundation.
 This occurs when water builds up in the soil around your foundation and pushes against the basement slab.

 When the soil becomes saturated—especially after heavy rain or snowmelt—the pressure forces moisture upward through the concrete.
 This can happen even if there are no visible cracks or openings.